zibbini/vimbaPy/docs/_VimbaPython.md

 cams = _VimbaPython.getCameraID()
 cam = cams[0]

-# Print all the features for the default camera device (usually your webcam)
+# Print all the features for the selected camera
 featureList = _VimbaPython.listFeatures(cameraID=cam)
 print(featureList)